 We offer or assist with the following workshops throughout the year.
 Refer to ITS Workshops to see what's currently available.

-- Online Course Management and Communication (1 hr)
+- Manage an Online Course and Still Have a Life (1 hr)

 - Using Online Discussions Effectively (1 hr)